 Making your website accessible is the right thing to do.
 It could help your business expand its audience to about 20% of people.
 But website accessibility might also be required by law.

 This blog outlines the legal requirements that your business might need to consider for your website.
+Our team has experience providing professional web design services for businesses and organizations of all kinds.
+We want your website to be successful and avoid legal problems for your team.

 ADA compliance and the WCAG